-Apple is known for great technical support, and that support is within easy reach of your iPhone with the Apple Support app.
+Apple is known for great technical support, and that support is within easy reach with the Apple Support app on your iPhone.
 No matter which Apple product you need support for, this app will get it for you.
 Download the Apple Support app.

 Everyone has a little Beethoven, Dinah Washington, or Hank Williams in them, and your iPhone will help you unleash your inner musical beast through Apple’s GarageBand app.
 GarageBand will allow you to make your own music using more digital incarnations of your favorite instruments than you can shake a drum stick at.

 Apple has teamed with institutions of higher education, schools, museums, and others the world over to bring you great learning experiences on your iPhone. iTunes U provides content from such heavyweights as Stanford, the Smithsonian, the Library of Congress, MIT, and many others.

 Apple has some great productivity tools for word processing (Pages), presentations (Keynote), and spreadsheets (Numbers).
 These apps are not only free and top-of-the-line, but they’re also compatible with their Microsoft equivalents: Word, PowerPoint, and Excel!

 Your iPhone can shoot great video, but you can also download a high-powered video editor that’s free to boot: iMovie.
 Mac users will already be familiar with iMovie, as it’s been available on the Mac for years; however, this version is great for editing and sharing movies on the go with your iPhone.